 Koconut: Korean skincare

-Part of the new West Side Place precinct, Koconut is a hidden gem location selling cult-status beauty brands.
+Part of the West Side Place precinct, Koconut is a hidden gem location selling cult-status beauty brands.
 Think Banila Co., Innisfree, Laneige and Sulwhasoo.
 Shop for everything from low-cost sheet masks to super splurgey ginseng packs.
 The team also stocks cute LINE friends collabs, Nexcare pimple patches and the odd piece of BTS merch.

 Paik's Bibim